 Ingredients

 • Peanut butter.
-A smooth peanut butter without any added sugar is best.
+A smooth and creamy peanut butter without any added sugar is best.

 • Soy sauce.
 Gluten-free varieties or Tamari sauce may be used and coconut liquid aminos also work as a soy-free alternative.

 • Sugar.
-Brown sugar will taste the best, but honey and agave nectar may be used if you’d like a healthier alternative.
+Brown sugar will taste the best, but pure maple syrup and agave nectar may be used if you’d like a healthier alternative.
 If on a low-carb or keto diet, you can also substitute with a non-nutritive sweetener such as stevia.

 • Sriracha sauce.
 Feel free to substitute with another hot sauce of choice.